Alexei Gvishiani: International scientific research

-A. Gvishiani made an outstanding contribution to the development of cooperation between Russian Academy of Sciences and the International Institute for Applied Systems Analysis (IIASA)/ as well as to promotion of cooperation between Russian scientists and the international scientific community.
+Gvishiani made an outstanding contribution to the development of cooperation between Russian Academy of Sciences and the International Institute for Applied Systems Analysis (IIASA)/ as well as to promotion of cooperation between Russian scientists and the international scientific community.

-Academician Gvishiani has been active in the field of international scientific cooperation: Vice President of the European Mediterranean seismological center (EMSC/CSEM) (EMSC/CSEM) (1996—2003); principal researcher of the joint project of RAS, RFBR and Scientific Research Center of France (CNRS) "Identification of areas of earthquake possible occurrence in regions of moderate seismicity" (PICS) (1980—1986, 1998—2001) and "Monitoring of basalt volcanoes with the use of artificial intelligence methods" (PICS) (2000—2006); delegate of RAS in the International Union of Geodesy and Geophysics (IUGG) (2007—2012) and CODATA (since 2005).
+Academician Gvishiani has been active in the field of international scientific cooperation: Vice President of the European Mediterranean seismological center (EMSC/CSEM) (EMSC/CSEM) (1996–2003); principal researcher of the joint project of RAS, RFBR and Scientific Research Center of France (CNRS) "Identification of areas of earthquake possible occurrence in regions of moderate seismicity" (PICS) (1980–1986, 1998–2001) and "Monitoring of basalt volcanoes with the use of artificial intelligence methods" (PICS) (2000–2006); delegate of RAS in the International Union of Geodesy and Geophysics (IUGG) (2007–2012) and CODATA (since 2005).

 Teaching and lecturing

-In 1992—2000 A. Gvishiani was professor at the Chair of the theory of functions and functional analysis, MSU Department of mathematics and mechanics.
+In 1992–2000 Gvishiani was professor at the Chair of the theory of functions and functional analysis, MSU Department of mathematics and mechanics.
 He was a supervisor of two doctoral and twelve PhD theses.

 А. Gvishiani was a visiting researcher in many scientific organizations in different countries, including the Institute of Physics of the Earth in Paris (Institut de Physique du Globe de Paris), Institute of Geography of Spain, American and German universities and research institutes.

 Editorial and publishing activity

 He is the author of five books published in Russian, English, French, Hungarian, and Italian languages.
 More than 300 research papers were published in international and Russian scientific peer-reviewed journals.

 Works by A.D.
 Gvishiani were co-authored by Russian academicians I.M.
 Gelfand, M.A.
 Sadovsky, V.N.
 Strakhov, V.I.
 Keilis-Borok, I.F.
 Obraztsov, V.I.
 Osipov and French academicians Jean-Louis LeMouél and Jean Coulomb.

-Over the years A. Gvishiani actively participates in the work of the International Council for Science (ICSU), holding various positions: Chairman of the coordinating Committee “Data Centers and Data Exchange” and Bureau member of the International Program “Lithosphere” (1985—1995); head of a number of CODATA WGs; member of the ICSU Strategic Committee on Information and Data (SCID) (2007—2008); Liaison officer of IUGG in CODATA (ICSU) (2011–2019).
+Over the years Gvishiani actively participates in the work of the International Council for Science (ICSU), holding various positions: Chairman of the coordinating Committee “Data Centers and Data Exchange” and Bureau member of the International Program “Lithosphere” (1985–1995); head of a number of CODATA WGs; member of the ICSU Strategic Committee on Information and Data (SCID) (2007–2008); Liaison officer of IUGG in CODATA (ICSU) (2011–2019).